jkaewprateep/META---Unity-and-C-basics/README.md

 ### AlignObjects.cs - custom action - transform position ###

-🐑💬 ➰ Transformation is the application of the simple input objects and their effects. </br>
+🐑💬 ➰ Transformation is the application of the simple input objects and their effects. </br> 🦭💬 Array like property support for the object of the game helps about create programming iteration or programming logic application apply and support of array-like object property is dedicated collection property and create support inheritance method as using ```C# language``` . </br>

 ```
 public class AlignObjects: MonoBehaviour